 Contrary to popular belief, there’s more behind email marketing than just the email marketers.
 Email marketing a blanket term that encompasses a wide variety of individuals with specific responsibilities.

-Once such individual is the email marketing manager, who plays an indispensable part in the construction of an effective email marketing campaign.
+One such individual is the email marketing manager.
+She or he plays an indispensable part in the construction of the email campaign design.

-If you want to understand the tasks of an email marketing manager or are considering the position for yourself, read on to learn everything you need to know.
+If you want to understand the tasks of this role or are considering the position for yourself, read on to learn everything you need to know.